rezashabrang/aasaam-ml-projects/index.md

 ## What is ML

-> Machine learning is a subfield of <span class="fragment highlight-current-red">AI</span> that focuses on the development of algorithms and statistical models that enable computer systems to learn and improve their performance on a specific task without being explicitly programmed. <br>
+> Machine learning is a subfield of <span class="fragment highlight-red">AI</span> that focuses on the development of algorithms and statistical models that enable computer systems to learn and improve their performance on a specific task without being explicitly programmed. <br>
-> In other words, machine learning allows computers to learn from data and make predictions or decisions based on that learning.
+> <span class="fragment highlight-current-green">In other words, machine learning allows computers to learn from data and make predictions or decisions based on that learning. </span>

 ---